opengisch/QField-docs/documentation/how-to/gnss.en.md

 The survey will start by pressing and holding the add vertex button, which will start collecting positions.

-While collecting, an indicator will appear on top of the coordinate cursor showing a text reflecting the current number of collected positions.
+During the collection, an indicator will appear on top of the coordinate cursor showing the number number of the collected positions.
 If an averaged position minimum count requirement is active, a progress bar will also be present indicating the progress towards meeting that requirement.

 !![](../assets/images/positioning-averaged.webp,280px)

-The setting to activate an average position minimum count threshold can be found in QField settings's *positioning* panel.
+1. To activate direct to  *Side Dashboard panel* > *Settings* > *Positioning*
-When active, holding the add vertex button is not required, a short tap on the button will begin the collection of positions and automatically add the averaged position when the minimum count requirement is met.
+2. Shortly tap where you want to collect points and QField will automatically add the averaged position once the minimum count is met.
 !![](../assets/images/positioning_averaged_set.png,280px)

+!!! note
     When using [`@gnss_*` or `@position_` variables](./gnss.md#positioning-variables) on averaged positions, the variable will also represent the average over all collected samples.

-## Project configuration
-:material-monitor: Desktop preparation

-### Positioning variables
+## Positioning variables

-You can get access to positioning information through additional expression variables accessible in the attribute form.
-These will only be available when positioning is enabled.
+You can get the positioning information both of your internal and external device by specifically configuring your attribute form.

 These variables are commonly used as part of [default values expressions](https://docs.qgis.org/latest/en/docs/user_manual/working_with_vector/vector_properties.html#default-values)<!-- markdown-link-check-disable-line -->
 for fields to keep track of the quality of individual measured points.